Disclosure

 Conclusion

-Choosing an unreliable and unproven VPN can have devastating consequences on your online privacy.
-This is why it’s important to carefully pick the service you want to use.
+Choosing an unreliable VPN can harm your online privacy.
+It’s crucial to pick a service carefully.

 Personal Data and VPNs FAQs